"

 Organizing Frameworks

-Organizing frameworks provide a structured overall approach for communities to plan, implement, and evaluate substance use prevention and mental health promotion efforts.
+Organizing frameworks provide a structured overall approach for planning, implementing, and evaluating communities’ substance use prevention and mental health promotion efforts.
 These frameworks offer systematic processes that guide stakeholders through key steps, from assessing community needs to measuring outcomes.
 Three prominent frameworks in this field are Communities That Care (CTC), the Strategic Prevention Framework (SPF), and the Whole School, Whole Community, Whole Child (WSCC) model.

 These frameworks provide communities with roadmaps for organizing comprehensive, evidence-based prevention and promotion initiatives.
 They share common elements such as community engagement, data-driven planning, and ongoing evaluation, while each offering unique strengths and emphases.